 - Special Fee:

-Course DescriptionHelps students explore the concept of self-confidence: how it is learned, how it can be developed and how it is sabotaged.
-Ideas, tools and techniques are introduced that will help students in their development of a stronger self-image.
+Course DescriptionExplores the concept of self-confidence: how it is acquired, how it can be sabotaged, and how it can be changed.
+Develops strategies, tools and techniques to build a positive self-image.
 Audit available.

-1. Identify the characteristics that build or reduce self-confidence.
+- Apply an understanding of the factors that build or reduce self-confidence.